1 Divided By 2 3

 Conclusion

 Understanding fraction division requires moving beyond the intuitive but limited "sharing" model to embrace the more powerful "measuring" model.
-This shift reframes the question from "how do I distribute among fractional people?" to "how many fractional units fit into a whole?"
-This conceptual bridge not only makes sense of problems like 1 ÷ 2/3 but also illuminates the logic behind the standard algorithm.
-The rule "multiply by the reciprocal" is not an arbitrary trick; it is the direct algebraic consequence of solving for an unknown factor in a multiplication equation.
+This shift reframes the question from "how do I distribute among fractional people?" to "how many fractional units fit into a whole?Still, " This conceptual bridge not only makes sense of problems like 1 ÷ 2/3 but also illuminates the logic behind the standard algorithm.
+Which means the rule "multiply by the reciprocal" is not an arbitrary trick; it is the direct algebraic consequence of solving for an unknown factor in a multiplication equation.
 By grounding the procedure in this meaning, students can move from memorizing steps to understanding a fundamental relationship between division and multiplication, building a sturdier foundation for all future work with rational numbers and proportional reasoning.